Last Updated on

 Most vegetables are safe for dogs (apart from onions and garlic).
 However, you should avoid giving your dog vegetables that are high in carbohydrates.
 That includes potatoes, corn, and sweet potatoes.

 Single-ingredient freeze-dried meats don’t contain any carbohydrates and are great treats for diabetic dogs.
-A few types of freeze-dried treats you might see include:
+A few types of common freeze-dried treats you might see include:

 No matter which treat type you give your dog, it’s still important to limit the number of treats.
 Too many dog treats can lead to obesity, which can worsen diabetes.
 Many dogs with diabetes should be on reduced-calorie diets, and you need to factor treats into that.